 The world and the vast universe beyond will watch with wonder.
 The final demonstration of the fruits of Christ's sacrifice will bring the great controversy to a triumphant close.
-In a profound sense hardly dreamed of by the pioneers, a work will be done in the hearts of God's people that is parallel to and consistent with the cleansing of the heavenly sanctuary in Heaven.
+In a profound sense hardly dreamed of by the pioneers, a work will be done in the hearts of God's people that is a parallel to and consistent with the cleansing of the heavenly sanctuary in Heaven.
 Thus it will be "cleansed," justified, set right before the universe.

 Such an experience will transform the church into a dynamo of love.
 It is God's plan that no church will have seating capacity for the converted sinners who will want to stream into it.
-Christ's appeal "as many as I love, I rebuke and chasten: be zealous therefore, and repent" is the whole church experiencing Christ-like love and empathy for all for whom He died.
+Corporate and denominational repentance is the whole church experiencing Christ-like love and empathy for all for whom He died.
 Of course, not all in the world will respond.
 In fact, many will reject its final proclamation.
 But many more than we have thought will gladly respond.